If you are trying to set up lactation rooms for your employees, here are the basic things needed…

 A CD player.

-Lactation room design for comfort is very important to ladies that
+Lactation room design is essential to ladies that

 are pumping, as it facilitates faster and more efficient milk flow.